It is the ambition of UL to be a leading university in the promotion of Health and Wellbeing, supporting our 16,000 students and staff.

-If you are here because you are looking for information about COVID 19, check out Section One.
+If you are here because you are looking for information about COVID 19, check out the first 3 tabs.

 If you are looking for information related to the University, and how the institution is adapting and responding to the pandemic please visit the dedicated UL COVID pages.